dewminic/react-native-sunshine-conversations/README.md

 Next, grab this React Native module with `npm install react-native-smooch`

-Link it! `react-native link react-native-smooch`
+Link it! `npx react-native-asset react-native-smooch`

 ## iOS
  * With CococaPods, you can add the react-native-smooch Pod in your `Podfile` like so: